MikepdXRider/MikepdXRider/README.md

 Software Engineer leveraging eight years of production and operations management experience to help teams overcome unique challenges, achieve project goals, and deploy market-ready applications.
 I’m energized working in a fun, collaborative, and industrious environment to materialize collective goals.

 ### 🎉 Fun Facts(ask me about them!):
-  - Founded and operated a state licensed cannabis farm for five years.
+  - Founded and operated a state-licensed cannabis farm for five years.
-  - Drove to Costa Rica from Portland, Or in a 1969 VolksWagon Bus.
+  - Drove to Costa Rica from Portland, Or in a 1969 Volkswagon Bus.

 ### 📧 How to reach me:
   - [LinkedIn](https://www.linkedin.com/in/michaelpdxrider/)